Welcome to Prison Professors: Mitigation Specialists

 - Access to digital learning systems that we use to teach more than 100,000 people in jails and prisons,

 - Mitigation strategies to recalibrate as a law-abiding, contributing citizens after an encounter with the criminal justice system,

 - Employment opportunities that we work to open for people that faced challenges with the criminal justice system.

 The emails we send frequently include links to free digital assets that we hope will be of value to you.

 Enter your email below to begin getting our email series that include digital assets you can use:

 If you enter your email above, you’ll get an immediate follow-up to confirm that we will not spam you or distribute your contact information to others.
 Every email will include a link to unsubscribe, just in case you want to stop receiving messages from us.

-The initial seven emails will include a gift to show our appreciation for your interest in Prison Professors.
+The initial emails will include gifts to show our appreciation for your interest in Prison Professors.